 Skip to Content

 Nathan Dee is a partner in the firm’s Banking and Financial Services department.
 He practices in the areas of financial restructuring, bankruptcy, creditors’ rights, and construction litigation.
-Nathan represents companies and individuals as debtors and creditors in bankruptcy proceedings in a wide range of industries, including heavy construction, utilities, shipping, finance, and legal.
+Nathan represents companies and individuals as debtors and creditors in bankruptcy proceedings in a wide range of industries, including heavy construction, parking, utilities, shipping, finance, and legal.

 Practice Areas